yurii-ivanyshak/DjangonizeIt/README.md

            (editable).
         The application is created in object-oriented style.
     -----------------------------------------------------------------
-    This is an UX (user experience) version of DjangonizeIt application.
+    The UX (user experience) version of DjangonizeIt application is a main now.
     The inheritance structure is less complicated here.

      PyQT Parent |            QtGui.QWidget                                QtGui.QSortFilterProxyModel